Rust Functions

 Writing Rust functions with fission

-Fission supports Rust as a first-class function language.
-Rust functions are compiled by the builder into native server binaries built on axum and tokio, so invocations run at native speed with no per-request process startup.
+Write, build, and deploy Rust functions on Fission, compiled by the builder into native server binaries for native-speed invocations with no per-request process startup.

 Before you start